Duke-MatSci/nanomine/README.md

 sudo -E ./nminstall.sh 2>&1 | tee nminstall.log # Take a break.
 It will take a while.
 ```

+-  <strong>IMPORTANT:</strong> Post install step - To set up <strong>email</strong> for job results
+   - NOTE: most email vendors have a help page for setting up application access to send email.
+Consult your email provider's documentation for the proper values to use for the settings.
+   - Edit /apps/nanomine_env
+     - change the NM_SMTP_SERVER value to your email server i.e. smtp.gmail.com
+     - NM_SMTP_PORT may need to change, but 587 usually works (TLS port)
+     - NM_SMTP_TEST needs to be set to "false" instead of "true" to actually send emails
+     - NM_SMTP_AUTH_USER="your email address or smtp server userid"
+     - NM_SMTP_AUTH_PWD="your smtp server password"
+       - Note that most email servers will allow creation of application passwords that are easily revoked without revoking your personal password.
+An application password may be used here.
+To find out more about application specific passwords consult your email provider's documentation.

+-  <strong>IMPORTANT:</strong> Post install step for <strong>MATLAB</strong>
+   - To test jobs that require MATLAB
+     - Edit /apps/nanomine_env
+       - Enable calling MATLAB from scripts by setting 'NM_MATLAB_AVAILABLE="yes"'
+     - ensure that MATLAB is in the system path for Ubuntu
+       - You should be able to go to a terminal command line and type 'matlab' (with no additional path)
+         - If MATLAB will not start this way, ensure that it has been installed and note the path to the binary
+           - The path may be something like /opt/matlab/bin
+           - Add a file called matlab.sh to the /etc/profile.d directory (sudo nano /etc/profile.d/matlab.sh)
+             - The file should contain the single line 'export PATH=$PATH:YOUR_MATLAB_PATH'
+           - Log out of whyis and login again
+           - verify that entering 'matlab' on a command line executes MATLAB

 - When loading data into whyis,
   - The load process can be monitored with 'sudo tail -f /var/log/celery/w1.log', but note that loading will usually not occur until upload via XMLCONV GUI